pritam-mazumder/Superstore-Dataset-Analysis/README.md

 ## Project Description:

-This project leverages various Python libraries to analyze the performance of a global superstore.
+This project leverages various Python libraries to analyze the performance of USA superstores.
 The insights gained from this analysis will empower stakeholders to make informed decisions in pursuit of their objectives.

 ## Data Source: